 - Victorian Turkish baths are quiet, relaxing settings.
 Young children are not allowed into the treatment area and mobile phones are not permitted.
 Bring a magazine or book and have a digital detox!

-- There are only six locations where you can find Victorian Turkish baths in England.
-These are Harrogate, London, Carlise, Birmingham, Northampton and Swindon.
-In Scotland there are only two: Edinburgh and Glasgow.
+- There are currently only five towns or cities where you can find Victorian (or Victorian-style) Turkish baths in England.
+These are Harrogate, Carlisle, London, Northampton and Swindon.
+Good news is the turkish bath in Newcastle upon Tyne is set to reopen very soon.
+In Scotland there are two: Edinburgh and Glasgow.

 All images credit Visit England/Diana Jarvis.
 We were the guests of www.visitharrogate.co.uk during our trip to Yorkshire.
 As ever, all opinions are our own.